meower-media-co/RFC/RFC-1-Clients.md

 ## Rules
 - Clients created for malicious intent will not be featured
-- Clients must have their own TOS and Privacy Policy
+- Clients must have their own Privacy Policy
-- If your client implements any kind of plugin/addon interface, those are considered part of your client
+- If your client implements any kind of plugin/addon interface, any plugins that are featured (or in the repo) are considered to be part of the client.
 - The Meower Team may, at it's sole discretion, choose whether or not a client should be featured
 - The Meower Team may feature a client despite not complying with this RFC